John Doerr famously said that the internet was the “largest legal creation of wealth in the history of the planet.”

 Orange County went bankrupt in 1994 when the Fed raised interest rates by .25 because all the derivatives bets they had made and generated so much profit from in the previous few years were all based on the Fed NOT raising interest rates.
 Years of good returns were wiped out in an instant when the underlying index that the Orange County bets were tied to changed slightly.

-The $35 billion in profits this year from the five US commerical banks look great to their shareholders and executives now.
+The $35 billion in profits this year from the five US commercial banks look great to their shareholders and executives now.
 The stock market is way up this year, housing prices are even starting to rebound slightly.
 So let’s go out and place trillions of dollars of new derivatives bets on the fact that the recovery will continue.

-What we are witnessing, my fellow Americans, as the commercial banks reporting these $35 billion in derivatives-related profits this year is the bulding of the next house of cards — a house that will collapse just as surely as the weight of runaway debt and public spending will slow our economic growth.
+What we are witnessing, my fellow Americans, as the commercial banks reporting these $35 billion in derivatives-related profits this year is the building of the next house of cards — a house that will collapse just as surely as the weight of runaway debt and public spending will slow our economic growth.

 To me, reforming our corrupt financial sector is the #1 issue facing our country, because until it is fixed, until we can reign in derivatives trading and trust banks and Wall Street again to do their traditional work of partnering with the commercial sector to create real value — not fictitious profits.
 Until then, every time I see any corporation reporting any earnings, I have to wonder, how many of them are inflated by gains in their derivatives portfolio?
 Which company is the next Enron?